Brides left in lurch, thousands of dollars lost as Madera County wedding venue closes

 The pandemic started postponing weddings in March and this month, the venue announced its permanent closure, leaving dozens of families scrambling to come up with new plans for their dream days.

-"It hurts me," said Tricia Thomas, who is polanning her sister's wedding.
+"It hurts me," said Tricia Thomas, who is planning her sister's wedding.
 "I just, I'm so sad for all you girls."

 Action News talked to five brides who said things only got worse when they found out the venue wouldn't return the money they've already paid - hundreds or thousands of dollars gone.